 14. Is Adolesco Preparatory Academy governed by a church?

-No, a board of men and women from this community independently govern the school.
+No, a board of men and women from this community independently governs the school.

 15. Is Adolesco Preparatory School a non-profit organization?

 Adolesco Prep is a registered non-profit organization formed in Louisiana and is in the process of seeking 501(c)(3) status from the IRS.

 16. Are colleges accepting students from University-Model® schools?